johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - Provides category tabs for filtering symbols.
   - Displays a grid of symbols with favorites functionality.
   - Handles closing via backdrop click or close button.
-  - Makes sure the edit toggle remains accessible with a top-right cutout.
   - Supports sequence creation mode with count indicator.

 ### SequenceBar Component